Estimating the strength of Lorentzian distribution in non-commutative geometry by solar system tests: Conclusion and outlook

-It should be noted that this paper only considers the low-order correction of the non-commutative parameter.
-Taking into account higher-order corrections of non-commutative geometry would help provide a more accurate understanding of its implications in gravitational theory.
+It should be noted that this paper only considered the low-order correction of the non-commutative parameter.
+Taking into account higher-order corrections of non-commutative geometry would help provide more accurate understanding of its implications in gravitational theory.
 Additionally, because the external space-time of the Sun is equivalent to the gravitational field produced by a point mass, the direct application of the Lorentzian distribution modified by point particles is reasonable.
 However, the Sun itself is a celestial body with a certain volume and a complex mass distribution.
-If we model the Sun as an perfect fluid, studying the gravitational field generated by an perfect fluid in non-commutative geometry would hold greater practical significance.
-In addition, studying the Schwarzschild space-time under Gaussian distributions and exploring alternative matter distribution within the framework of non-commutative geometry would also be valuable research topics.
+If we model the Sun as a perfect fluid, studying the gravitational field generated by a perfect fluid in non-commutative geometry would hold greater practical significance.
+Besides, when different distributions (such as Gaussian distributions) are considered, the upper limit of the non-commutative parameter $\Theta$ will also change.
+This paper only discusses the Schwarzschild space-time modified by Lorentz corrections.
+Moreover, considering the effect of gravitational radiation, the orbits of objects in motion around the gravitational center will continuously shrink.
+A further discussion of the effects of shrinking orbits will provide more precise constraints on the parameters.
+However, considering that gravitational effect within the solar system is not significant, this effect is expected to be very weak.
+Furthermore, it should be noted that in~\cite{Hyperbolic}, researcher has calculated the general relativistic effects on unbound hyperbolic trajectories, where the method used can be generalized to any modified gravity models.
+Applying this method to non-commutative geometry and further exploring the effects of Lorentzian or Gaussian distributions on hyperbolic trajectories would constitute a novel topic of research.